-Item Description IP Precedence to Queue Mapping (for Ingress) - Settings for the incoming packets.
+Item Description IP Precedence to Queue N Mapping (for Ingress) - Settings for the incoming packets.
 IP Precedence Display the IP Precedence value (0 to 7).
 Queue Define the queue ID (level 1 to 8) for different IP Precedence values.
 Queue to IP Precedence Mapping (for Egress Remarking) - Settings for outgoing packets.
 Queue Display the queue ID (level 1 to 8) for different IP Precedence values.
 IP Precedence Define the IP Precedence value (0 to 7).
-Apply Save the settings or changes to the switch.
+Apply Apply the settings to the switch.

-IV-2 Bandwidth
+V-2 Bandwidth